JianqiaoJIN/master_thesis/README.md

 \* The OPUAD algorithm takes the third place, here only shows other two outstanding algorithms, the full scoreborad you can see https://github.com/numenta/NAB

 \* If you want to test the OPUAD algorithm by NAB, please adapt it to the requirements of the NAB at first.

+### Analysis of Historical Performance of SAP HANA
+Due to the data privacy and protection policies, SAP does not allow to public its data, therefore, the experimental results cannot be shown here.